networknext/next/docs/deploy_to_development.md

 Go to https://console.google.com and go to "SQL" under the "Development" project.

-Click on the "postgres" database and click on "Import".
+Click on the "postgres" database then click on "Import".

 In the import dialog, enter the filename to import the file: "[company_name]_network_next_sql_files/create.sql" to the database "database".